 To make sushi rice, you need to mix it with sushi vinegar.

-Aside from adding flavor to rice, addition of vinegar to cooked rice helps to prevent rice from going bad.
+Aside from adding flavor to rice, the addition of vinegar to cooked rice helps to prevent the rice from going bad.

 The ratio we use at Breakthrough Sushi is Rice Vinegar: Sugar: Salt=5:3:1 (i.e. 5Tbl Rice Vinegar, 3Tbl Sugar, 1Tbl Salt).

-Some of the common recipe calls for 5:2:1.
-Traditional Sushi restaurants in Tokyo use no sugar, just rice vinegar and salt only.
+Some of the common recipes call for 5:2:1.
+Traditional Sushi restaurants in Tokyo use no sugar, just rice vinegar, and salt only.